-The FCRA governs the behavior of consumer reporting agencies (also called credit bureaus) and the businesses or individuals that report information to the consumer reporting agencies (CRAs).
+The FCRA governs the behavior of consumer reporting agencies, also called "credit bureaus," and the businesses or individuals that report information to the consumer reporting agencies (CRAs).
 The CRAs compile this information into your credit report.
 Your credit report serves an important purpose.
 It can determine whether you can obtain a mortgage, car loan, job, and even an apartment.
-The FCRA tells CRAs, creditors, and other authorized persons what they can and cannot do with your credit information.
+The FCRA tells CRAs, creditors, and other authorized persons what they can and can't do with your credit information.

 Here are some of the more common ways that creditors, collectors, and CRAs violation the FCRA.

 CRAs and the creditors who supply information to them must provide and keep your credit information current.
-When your credit circumstances have changed and the information in your credit report is not updated to reflect these changes, this may be a violation of the FCRA.
+When your credit circumstances have changed, and the information in your credit report isn't updated to reflect these changes, this failure might be a violation of the FCRA.
 Some examples of this include:

-failing to report that a debt was discharged in bankruptcy (see Can Debts Discharged in Bankruptcy Appear on My Credit Report?)
+- failing to report that a debt was discharged in bankruptcy

-reporting old debts as new or re-aged (to learn more, see Debt Buyers & Credit Reports)
+- reporting old debts as new or re-aged

-reporting information that is more than seven years old (bankruptcy) or ten years old (civil judgments).
+- reporting information that is more than seven years old (like bankruptcy) or ten years old (such as civil judgments).